Blasphemous (video game): Sales

 On March 2, 2021, The Game Kitchen and Team 17 announced that Blasphemous had reached 1 million players over all platforms.

 Physical release

 On June 29, 2021, The Game Kitchen and Team 17 released a Blasphemous Deluxe Edition for Xbox One, PlayStation 4, and Nintendo Switch.

 The Deluxe Edition features a physical copy of Blasphemous, stickers, a poster of Cvstodia, a digital comic book, a digital 195-page artbook, a 32-track digital soundtrack, and two bonus skins for the Penitent One.

+Prior to the Deluxe Edition, publisher Team17 partnered with Limited Run Games to produce physical standard and collector's editions for the PlayStation 4 and Nintendo Switch, which opened for pre-orders on November 15, 2019.

 Sequel

-The second installment of the franchise was announced to be released on 24 August 2023.
-The game builds upon the Wounds of Evantide DLC that was released two years before.
+A sequel was announced to be released on 24 August 2023.
+The game builds upon the Wounds of Eventide DLC that was released two years before.